selimssevgi/learning/javascript/myreference/function.md

 # Functions in JS

-- A function can access an outer variable
+- A function can access an outer variable (global scope)

+* Anonymous function

 ```javascript
 function sayHello() {